 A general economic downturn or disruption in business conditions may affect our business, including consumer purchases of discretionary items and the financial strength of our customers and consumers, which could adversely affect our financial condition and results of operations.

-The general level of consumer spending is affected by a number of factors, including general economic conditions, inflation, interest rates, energy costs and consumer confidence generally, all of which are beyond our control.
-Consumer purchases of discretionary items tend to decline during recessionary periods, periods of high inflation and otherwise weak economic environments, when disposable income is lower, which may impact sales of our products.
-The U.S. experienced rising interest rates and heightened inflationary pressures during 2022 and 2023, which we believe led to a shift in consumer spending habits and confidence and adversely affected our business.
-As global economic conditions continue to be volatile and economic uncertainty remains, trends in consumer discretionary spending also remains unpredictable and subject to reductions due to credit constraints and uncertainties about the future, among other factors.
+The general level of consumer spending is affected by a number of factors, including general economic conditions, inflation, interest rates, savings rates and levels of disposable income, energy costs and consumer confidence and sentiment, all of which are beyond our control.
+Consumer purchases of discretionary items tend to decline, and consumers may be more selective regarding discretionary purchases, during recessionary periods, periods of high inflation and otherwise weak economic environments, when disposable income is lower, which may impact sales of our products.
+The U.S. is experiencing inflationary pressures and subdued consumer confidence, which may have an adverse effect on our business.
+As global economic conditions continue to be volatile and economic uncertainty remains, including with respect to evolving trade policies and fluctuations in tariffs, trends in consumer discretionary spending also remain unpredictable.
 A further weakening in the global macro-environment may lead to additional pressure on consumer demand and customer inventory reductions.
+For example, tariffs imposed on raw materials we import into the United States and/or tariffs on goods we import into other countries could have an adverse effect on our business, as could geopolitical tensions involving countries that are key markets for us, or where our products are manufactured or our raw materials are sourced.

 We may extend credit to a customer based on an evaluation of its financial condition, usually without requiring collateral.
 However, the financial difficulties of a customer could cause us to curtail or eliminate business with them.
 We may also assume more credit risk relating to the receivables from that customer.
 Our inability to collect receivables from our largest customers or from a group of customers would have an adverse effect on our business.
 If any of our customers were to liquidate, we would incur additional costs if we choose to purchase the customer's inventory of our products to protect brand equity.